-In considering the District's budget for fiscal year 2018/2019, the District board and management estimated the budget for operating revenues and expenditures to increase compared to fiscal year 2017/2018.
-This is due to the planned purchase of a fire truck with an accompanying capital lease.
+In considering the District's budget for fiscal year 2019/2020, the District board and management estimated the budget for operating revenues and expenditures to slightly increase compared to fiscal year 2018/2019.
+This is due mainly to an increase in interest income and fuel expenditures for the fire trucks.